nxnjz/RustBuster/README.md

     -r, --redirect-limit <Redirect Limit>    Set the maximum number of redirects to follow.
 Default: 0 -R, --retry-count <Retry Count>          Set the maximum number of tries for a single request (applies in case of timeouts, or other errors).
 Default is 0.
     -T, --timeout <Timeout>...
-Total timeout for a request.
-Default: 30 seconds -a, --user-agent <User Agent>            Custom User Agent -b, --basic-auth <basic auth>            set credentials for http basic authentication in the format username:password
+Total timeout for a request, in seconds.
+Default: 30 seconds -a, --user-agent <User Agent>            Custom User Agent -b, --basic-auth <basic auth>            Set credentials for http basic authentication in the format username:password

 ```